Introduction

 Understand the Importance of a Proper Base for Artificial Grass

-A solid base, typically made of compacted gravel with a thickness of 5 to 10 cm, is considered the best base for artificial grass as it evenly distributes weight and minimizes the risk of damage from foot traffic or heavy objects.
-Insufficient water drainage is a common issue in synthetic grass installations, often resulting in unsightly puddles and accelerated deterioration.
-As Ramsey John notes, “Without a proper drainage plan, even the highest-quality grass will retain water, leading to bacterial growth, unpleasant odors, and faster material breakdown.”
+A solid base, typically made of compacted gravel with a proper depth, is considered the best option as it evenly distributes weight and minimizes the risk of damage from foot traffic or heavy objects.
+Insufficient preparation is a common issue in synthetic grass installations, often resulting in unsightly puddles and accelerated deterioration.
+As Ramsey John notes, “Without a proper base, even the highest-quality grass will retain water, leading to bacterial growth, unpleasant odors, and faster material breakdown.”

 Identify Suitable Materials for Your Artificial Grass Base